woocommerce/qit-documentation/docs/custom-tests/downloading-extensions-and-tests.md

 # Downloading extensions and tests

-QIT automatically downloads the extension you are testing **(SUT)** and any additional plugins requested, dependencies, and test tags.
-By default, it fetches the latest stable versions from WooCommerce.com for paid extensions and WordPress.org for free plugins.
+QIT automatically downloads the extension you are testing **(SUT)** and any additional plugins, dependencies, and test tags.
+By default, QITc fetches the latest stable versions from WooCommerce.com for paid extensions and WordPress.org for free plugins.

 ## The extension under test

-The main extension you're testing (SUT) must be a product in the WooCommerce.com marketplace and associated with your account.
+The main extension you are testing must be a product in the WooCommerce.com marketplace and associated with your account.
 The account used during `qit connect` **must be the maintainer of this extension**.
-It can be a product submission or a published product.
+This can be a product submission or a published product.

 For more details, see [Authenticating with QIT](../installation-setup/authenticating.md).

 ## Downloading paid extensions

 Paid extensions require authentication.
-Similar to the sut, you **must be the maintainer of the paid extension** you want to include in your test.
+Similar to the SUT, you **must be the maintainer of the paid extension** you want to include in your test.
 If you do not own it, you must provide a local source (for example, a ZIP file containing the extension).

-You can find examples of providing local sources below.
+Below you’ll find examples of providing local sources.

 ## Downloading free extensions

 Free extensions are sourced directly from WordPress.org without requiring authentication or ownership.
-You can still provide a local source if you want to test a modified version rather than the publicly available one.
+You can still provide a local source if you want to test a modified or development version.

-## Additional plugins, dependencies and test tags
+## Additional plugins, dependencies, and test tags

-- **Paid (WooCommerce.com):** You must be the maintainer of the extension or provide a local source.
+- **Paid (WooCommerce.com):** You must be the maintainer or provide a local source.
 - **Free (WordPress.org):** No authentication is required.
 - **Not listed in either marketplace:** A local source is required.
-- **Custom test tags**: You must own the extension associated with the test you want to use, or provide a local source.
+- **Custom test tags**: You must own the associated extension or provide a local source.

 ## Providing local sources